smythp/texttransform/tools-resources.md

 ### Natural Language Toolkit (NLTK)

 A Python library for working with natural language.
-NLTK can tokenize strings (create a list of words from a set of characters), idenfity parts of sppech, and perform operations based on a word's context.
+NLTK can tokenize strings (create a list of words from a set of characters), identity parts of speech, and perform operations based on a word's context.

 - [NLTK Book](http://www.nltk.org/book/)
 - [Tutorial: The Natural Language Toolkit](http://www.indiana.edu/~catapult/resources/nltk-tutorial13.pdf)